impossible to bring into accord

 colossal failure and for it to fall alone, so we can erase it from the people’s minds throughout the continent.

-an office that involves minimal duties
+a job that involves minimal duties

 His job was not a